aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### getBeginArrowWidth() {#getBeginArrowWidth--}

+<b>@deprecated.</b> Please use the 'beginArrowWidth' property instead.
 Specifies the width of the arrowhead for the begin of a line.

 ```javascript
 getBeginArrowWidth() : MsoArrowheadWidth;